lukesturgeon/SyntheticAerialRobotics/README.md

 #### SyntheticAerialRoboticsInterface
 A working sketch to visualise and measure the position of the actor in 3D space.
 Using real-world measurements in CM to construct the box, all values afterwards will work at that scale.

+#### SyntheticTemperaments_Solo
+A non-interactive working sketch to visualise and output the cable lenght (in mm) to control a 4-point mechanical pulley system.
+Built specifically for the Laboratory Gallery space in Spokane.
+This non interactive version includes a timed performance mode that randomises the forces to move the actor around the space, with a 5 minute sleep cycle to let the stepper motors rest.

 #### single_stepper_controller
 A working sketch that includes all basic interface elements necessary to interact with a single motor.